Pantex Orientation

 International Offices

-The International Offices of the IBEW are located in Washington D.C.
-The International President Lonnie Stephenson and International Secretary Treasurer Kenneth Cooper and their staff have their offices there.
+The International Offices of the IBEW are located in Washington, D.C.
+International President Kenneth W. Cooper, International Secretary-Treasurer Paul A. Noble, and their staff have their offices there.

 The Local Union Organization